bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/syncing_merge.md

 To implement an example sync between two tables, we will  need a `DbSource` pointing to our source table.
  In our case we just pass a table name for the source table, but you could also define a sql query (e.g. which gives you only the delta records).
+Also, any other data flow component can be used as source - either other sources or the transformations.

 The source is then connected to the DBMerge, and data from the source will then be inserted, updated or deleted in the destination.

+The DbMerge itself is a non generic class - but it does inherit from DBMerge<TInput>.
+If you don't use the generic class with a type, the default is DbMerge<ExpandoObject> - the ExpandoObject is a dynamic object which can have properties added during runtime.
-The DBMerge  is a generic object and expect as type an object that implements the interface `IMergeableRow`.
+If you decide to use your own Plain old component object (POCO) with the DbMerge, it will expect it that it implements the interface `IMergeableRow`.
 This interface needs to have a ChangeDate and ChangeAction defines on your object, as well a UniqueId property to describe how objects are compared.

-The easiest (and recommended) way to implement is the interface is to inherit from the class `MergeableRow`.
+The easiest (and recommended) way to implement the interface on a POCO is to inherit from the class `MergeableRow`.
-You will automatically have all the necessary implementation details to pass the object to a `DBMerge`.
+You will automatically have all the necessary implementation details to pass the object to a `DbMerge`.
-Only two things are left to do here:
+Only three things are left to do here:
 1. You need to flag the properties that identify the unique Id columns with the attribute `IdColumn`
 2. You need to flag the properties used when comparing the values of a record to decide if it really needs to be updated with the attribute `CompareColumn`
+3. Optional: You can flag the properties that you want to have updated in the target with the `UpdateColumn` attribute.
+If this is omitted, all non-Id columns are updated.

+If you use an ExpanoObject, you can't use attributes.
+Instead you can set the `MergeProperties.IdColumns`, `MergeProperties.CompareColumns` and optionally the `MergeProperties.UpdateColumns` directly.

 Let's start with a simple object, that has a property that should contain the key column (the id) and one property for holding a value: